Ziv-Barber/pluginvisitor/README.md

 <a name="a6"></a>
 ## FAQ: ##

-- Q: Browser version?
+- Q: Does it work on a browser?
-- A: Sometimes in the future.
+- A: Soon

 <a name="a7"></a>